risingwavelabs/risingwave-docs/cloud/PrivateLink-overview.md

 import OutlinedCard from "@site/src/components/OutlinedCard";
 import ResponsiveGrid from "@site/src/components/ResponsiveGrid";

-## Concept

 In RisingWave Cloud, if you want to connect RisingWave instances with your services inside your private Virtual Private Cloud (VPC) network, you can use the PrivateLink service to establish a private and secure connection between RisingWave Cloud and your private VPC in the same region.

-RisingWave Cloud utilizes the the private connection capability of the underlying Cloud vendors to establish the PrivateLink connection.
+RisingWave Cloud utilizes the private connection capability of the underlying Cloud vendors to establish the PrivateLink connection.
 In particular, the PrivateLink service is built on top of the following services:

 - [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html)
 - [GCP Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect)